delaford/game/README.md

 ### 1. Website

-First let's create the `MySQL` database.
+First, using your terminal or Sequel Pro or PHPMyAdmin (or whatever), create your `MySQL` database.

+Secondly, in your terminal, make a new directory called `navarra` and type the following:

       $ git clone https://github.com/Navarra/website
       $ cp .env.example .env

-Then, let's edit the `.env` file we just created from our last command and put in the database credentials.
+Then, let's edit the `.env` file we just created from our last command (`cp`) and put in the database credentials.

+Now, let's make the website.
+In your terminal, at `/navarra/website/`, type:

       $ composer install
       $ php artisan jwt:secret